jl4282/csci-ua.0480-spring2016-010/slides/27/react-webpack-continued.markdown

 <section markdown="block">
 ## Our Entry Point

-Let's mount the component that we created to our DOM.
+Our entry point will just be a file in the project directory called <code>client.js</code>. __Within it, we can mount the component that we created to our DOM.__ &rarr;

 * require the React libraries
 * require our component

 <pre><code data-trim contenteditable>
 var React = require(&#x27;react&#x27;);
 var ReactDOM = require(&#x27;react-dom&#x27;);